 (And, uh, trigger warning, guys: this post is going to use some naughty fucking language, so if that’s a problem for you, you may want to hasten away to the unthreatening pastures of Cozy Mystery or Amish Romance.
 Right here, on this post, we’re gonna swear like a GI with Tourettes.)

 Is that fucking OK with you?
 It is?
 Cool.

 So the questions we’re going to face are:

 - How much do novelists (in a fairly, though not extremely, gritty genre) generally swear?

 - And are there any rules which govern the scale or amount of your swearing?

-Perhaps I’m not the right person to address this idea.
-This novel of mine contains 139,000 words, of which no fewer than 71 are ‘fuck’ or its variants.
+I’m not super-potty mouthed myself, but I’m perfectly comfortable with using obscenity and profanity in general fiction.
+This novel of mine, for example, contains 125,000 words, of which no fewer than 78 are ‘fuck’ or its variants.

 Which suggests that the first lesson of this short post is a simple one: it’s okay to use the word ‘fuck’ for effect, depending on genre.

 And to be clear: mine is a crime novel.
 Its heroine (and first person narrator), Fi, is gritty and direct in her speech.
 For me and my story, not to use the word ‘fuck’ would be to betray both character and story.
 Because Fi often swears, I have to.
 There’s no other way to do it.

 In short, the presence of at least some swearing in the story is as important to the atmosphere and mood as the presence of the Welsh hills themselves.
 Bad language doesn’t have to be lazy writing: it’s often essential.